alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 # DSL

-A basic builtin DSL is provided by the plugin but you can add your own DSL definitions.
+A basic builtin DSL is provided by the plugin, but you can add your own DSL definitions.
-This can allow you to translate DSL in your own language, or give more signification to sentences.
+This can allow you to translate DSL in your own language, or to give more signification to sentences.

 For example, if you have a sensor that injects a metric named "Load_Average" in the rule engine, you can already use the builtin DSL to add condition to your policy :